Top

 Contact Our Dallas Spousal Support Attorney Today

-Contact our firm online today or at (972) 232-7673 to speak with a spousal support lawyer in Dallas.
+Contact our firm online today or at (972) 232-7673 to speak with a Dallas spousal support lawyer.

 How Long Does Alimony Last in Texas?

-The duration of alimony in Texas depends on the length of the marriage and the circumstances surrounding the financial situation of both parties.
+The duration of alimony in Texas depends on the length of the marriage and the financial circumstances of both spouses.
 For marriages lasting:

-- Less than 10 Years: Alimony is typically not awarded unless the requesting spouse can show a disability or other exceptional need.
+• Less than 10 years: Alimony is usually not awarded unless the requesting spouse can show a disability or other exceptional need.

-- More than 20 Years: Alimony can last up to 7 years, depending on the specifics of the case.
+• More than 20 years: Alimony can last up to 7 years, depending on the case details.

-It's important to note that these timeframes apply to post-divorce spousal maintenance (the legal term for alimony).
-Courts will also consider changes in circumstances, such as the receiving spouse’s ability to support themselves, when deciding whether to end or modify the alimony arrangement.
+These timeframes apply to post-divorce spousal maintenance (the legal term for alimony).
+Courts also consider changes in circumstances, such as when the receiving spouse can support themselves, before changing or ending alimony.

 What Is the Average Alimony Allowance in Texas?

-The amount of alimony awarded in Texas can vary greatly depending on the specific circumstances of the case.
-Texas does not have a fixed formula for calculating alimony, so the court takes several factors into account, including the length of the marriage, the financial needs, and the ability to pay of each spouse, the spouse's earning capacity, and any other relevant circumstances.
-That said, Texas limits spousal support to the lesser of $5,000 per month or 20% of the paying spouse’s average monthly gross income.
+The amount of alimony in Texas varies based on the facts of each case.
+Texas does not use a strict formula—judges consider the marriage length, financial needs, ability to pay, earning potential, and other details.
+Texas law limits spousal support to the lesser of $5,000 per month or 20% of the paying spouse’s average gross monthly income.

 What Disqualifies You From Alimony in Texas?

-Several factors can disqualify a spouse from receiving alimony in Texas.
-The primary conditions for receiving alimony include meeting one of the following criteria:
+Several factors may prevent a spouse from receiving alimony in Texas.
+The main requirements for alimony include:

-- Length of Marriage: Alimony is usually only considered for marriages lasting at least 10 years unless special circumstances apply (such as disability or domestic violence).
+• Length of marriage: Alimony generally applies to marriages lasting at least 10 years unless there is disability or family violence.

-Additionally, alimony is less likely to be awarded if both spouses are financially self-sufficient or if one spouse has significant assets that would eliminate the need for support.
+Spousal support is also less likely when both spouses are already financially self-sufficient or one party has assets that meet their needs.

 Strategies to Avoid Paying Alimony in Texas: Legal Advice from a Dallas Lawyer